spatie/php-structure-discoverer/README.md

 ### Help?
 My structure cannot be found!

-The internals of this package will scan all files within a directory and tries to make a virtual map linking all structures together with their extends, uses and implementations.
+The internals of this package will scan all files within a directory and try to make a virtual map linking all structures with their extends, uses, and implementations.

 Due to this file scanning, if referenced structures are not being scanned, this map is not complete.

-For example, we scan for all classes extending Laravel's `Model` in our app directory, a lot of models have been found but the `User` model is missing.
+For example, we scan for all classes extending Laravel's `Model` in our app directory, a lot of models have been found, but the `User` model is missing.

-This is because:
+The reason why this is happening is that:

 - The package searches in the app directory for classes extending `Model`
-- `User` extends `Authenticatable` which itself extends `Model`
+- `User` extends `Authenticatable`, which itself extends `Model`
-- `Authenticatable` is stored within the `vendor/laravel/...` directory which isn't being scanned
+- `Authenticatable` is stored within the `vendor/laravel/...` directory, which isn't being scanned
-- The package has no knowledge that `Authenticatable` extends `Model`
+- The package does not know that `Authenticatable` extends `Model`
 - `User` will not be found

-A solution to this problem could be to also include the `laravel` directory in the scanning process.
+A solution to this problem is to include the `laravel` directory in the scanning process.

 ## Testing